-You are better connected Your articles and status messages can go to all services, not just one.
-This allows you to engage with everyone.
-Even the replies and likes can come back to your site so they’re all in one place.
+You are better connected Your articles and status messages can go to all services, not just one, allowing you to engage with everyone.
+Even replies and likes on other services can come back to your site so they’re all in one place.

-You can post anything you want, in any format you want, with no one monitoring you.
+You are in control You can post anything you want, in any format you want, with no one monitoring you.
 In addition, you share simple readable links such as mywebsite.com/ideas.
 These links are permanent and will always work.

 The IndieWeb effort is different from previous efforts/communities:

 Homebrew Website Club is a biweekly meetup of people passionate about or interested in creating, improving, building, designing their own website, in the same structure as the Homebrew Computer Club meetings.

 We meet every other Wednesday* right after work, 18:30-19:30, across cities and online.